 *I received a free digital copy of this book from NetGalley in exchange for an honest review.

-**I received a free digital copy of this book from publisher Touchstone in exchange for an honest review.
+**I received a free copy of this book from TLC Book Tours in exchange for an honest review (to be featured on Literary Quicksand).